Einstein metrics, their moduli spaces and stability: The moduli space of Einstein metrics

 Thus we expect that IED are often obstructed.
 Indeed, there are examples of Einstein manifolds with a nontrivial space of IED, none of which are integrable.
 The first example of this was the symmetric Einstein metric on $\C\Proj^{2k}\times\C\Proj^1$ \cite{Koiso82}; we will exhibit more such examples (all homogeneous of positive scalar curvature) in Section~\ref{sec:symmetric}.

 In light of the examples where we know about the existence or nonexistence of nontrivial Einstein deformations, one might speculate that the integrability of IED is related to the existence of Killing fields (cf.~\cite{anderson}).
-In the Lorentzian setting \cite{FM73,Mon75,Mon76}, it is known that the absence of Killing fields implies integrability of IED given on a Cauchy hypersurface.
+In the Lorentzian setting \cite{FM73,Mon75,Mon76}, it is known that the absence of Killing fields implies integrability of IED.
 Inspired by this approach, Ozuch \cite{Ozu21} has studied integrability of IED in dimension four.

 \begin{questype}{Open question} If an Einstein metric has no Killing vector fields, are all of its IED integrable? \end{questype}

 Implicit function arguments applied to the linearization $\Eop_g'$ of the Einstein operator are also at the heart of the study of desingularization of Einstein orbifolds \cite{BiqI,BiqII}.
 The completion of the Einstein moduli space $\EMod$ in the Gromov--Hausdorff distance adds a ``boundary'' which consists, at least in dimension four, of Einstein orbifolds.
 These particular Einstein orbifolds are \emph{desingularizable}, that is, they can be deformed into non-singular Einstein manifolds.
 A recent achievement is the result that not every Einstein 4-orbifold is desingularizable \cite{Ozu21}.